 #3.
 Top-up All Your Fluids and Check For Leaks

 Even when going into the pits, do not immediately shut off your engine.
-Let it idle for awhile to cool naturally.
-Once you’re at the pits, check your dipstick or the levels on the tank, for any fluids that is lower than usual.
+Let it idle for a while to cool naturally.
+Once you’re at the pits, check your dipstick or the levels on the tank, for any fluids that are lower than usual.
 If so, check under the car for any leaks or drips.

 #4.
 Bring The Right Equipment

 Though it goes without saying, dress appropriately for track days.
 While helmets, gloves and seatbelts are mandatory, just remember to wear clothes that cover most of your body parts.
 No, we’re not asking you to dress like The Stig (however that is the most appropriate clothing for the event), just adhere to your organiser’s dress code.
 No sandals or flip flops as well, make sure to wear thin soled shoes for a good pedal feel.

 Despite these next few things are all for preventive measures that won’t be used unless something happens, it is still a good idea to bring it along.
 Some tools that you should remember to also include is not only your screwdriver but more importantly your tow hook for any unwanted accidents, a tire wrench to keep your wheel nuts snug, your wheel lock nut (if you have one), a set of spanners or sockets and some zipties.